lehcimcramtrebor/es-theme-forever/CUSTOMIZE/full_screen_videos_background/Read_me.txt

 Test by yourself..

 If you put at same time "full.mp4", "system.mp4" and "gamelist.mp4", but "full.mp4" will be overwrited by the others.

-Idem for specifics systems videos.
+Idem for specifics systems videos with "both-megadrive", "system-megadrive"" and "gamelist-megadrive".